vectara/vectara-docs/www/docs/migration-guide-api-v2.md

 **Action items:**

-* [Retrieva a list](/docs/rest-api/list-corpora) of corpora in the account with the [List Corpora API definition](/docs/api-reference/admin-apis/corpus/list-corpora).
+* [Retrieve a list](/docs/rest-api/list-corpora) of corpora in the account with the [List Corpora API definition](/docs/api-reference/admin-apis/corpus/list-corpora).
 * Update any code that references the v1 `corpusId` to use the v2 `corpus_key` format

 ## Terminology, parameter, and property name changes